vadlapravallika/Java-InventoryManagementProject/README.md

-# Java-InventoryManagementSystem Project
-Below is a **README.md** file that you can add to your GitHub repository for the **Inventory Management System** project.
-This README provides an overview of the project, its features, technologies used, and instructions for setting up and running the application.

----

 # Inventory Management System

 The **Inventory Management System** is a JavaFX-based application designed to help administrators manage categories, products, customers, and orders efficiently.
 The system follows the **MVC (Model-View-Controller)** architecture, ensuring modularity and ease of maintenance.
 It provides functionalities such as user authentication, CRUD operations for categories, products, and customers, and bill generation for orders.

----

 ## Features